2023 Tee Ball Season

-Registration for Kirkland National Little League opened in January 2021.
-You can register at https://www.kirklandnational.com/registration.
-First you will need to login or create a new TeamSnap account.
-If you require additional instructions or assistance with registration please email email@example.com
+Our 2023 Spring registration for KNLL is planned to open in November 2022.
+Registration is completed online at https://www.kirklandnational.com/registration.
+You will need to login to your existing, or create a new, TeamSnap account.
+If you require additional instructions or assistance with registration, please email firstname.lastname@example.org

-T-Ball registration closes on March 29, 2021.
-After registration closes, teams will be formed.
-You will be contacted by the Team Manager soon after to inform you which team your child is playing on and they will provide the schedule for practices and games.
+Tee Ball registration closes on March 20, 2023 then team rosters will be formed.
+Soon after, you will be contacted by the Team Manager to inform you which team your child is playing on along with other information (practice/game schedules, uniform colors, etc.).

 How long is the Tee Ball season?

 April 19 – start of the season (first Wednesday after LWSD Spring Break)

-June 13 – last day of the season
+June – last day of the season TBA

 What is the schedule like?

-At the T-Ball age level, Little League recommends limiting activities to 45-75 minutes.
+At the Tee Ball age level, Little League recommends limiting activities to 45-75 minutes.

-Please note: this schedule may require some slight adjustments depending on the following factors: field scheduling and availability, number of registrants and teams formed for T-Ball (Baseball / Softball).
+Please note: this schedule may require some slight adjustments depending on the following factors: field scheduling and availability, number of registrants and teams formed for Tee Ball (Baseball / Softball).

 Why are events scheduled for Sundays and Wednesdays?

-In the past, KNLL has provided consistency with the scheduled days for T-Ball and it resulted in positive feedback from the parents.
-This is pretty much the only level we can accomplish this, as scheduling becomes a bit more complex in the upper divisions.
+In the past, KNLL has provided consistency with the scheduled days for Tee Ball and it resulted in positive feedback from the parents.
+Tee Ball is essentially the only level we can accomplish this, as scheduling becomes a bit more complex in subsequent divisions.

 One of the challenges we face with scheduling is field availability.
-Traditionally, KNLL does not regularly schedule events for levels above T-Ball to occur on Sundays, so for the past 2 years we decided to take advantage of that availability and schedule T-Ball games to occur at Big Finn Hill Park on Sundays.
-Big Finn Hill Park provides a great atmosphere for games, and the T-Ball players get excited to play on the same fields that the big kids play on.
-Wednesday was selected as the other T-Ball event day, more simply, because it is in the middle of the week, so the days off are spaced out equally.
+Traditionally, KNLL does not regularly schedule games on Sundays, so Tee Ball has taken advantage of this extra field availability to schedule Tee Ball games to occur at Big Finn Hill Park on Sundays.
+Big Finn Hill Park provides a great atmosphere for games and the Tee Ball players get excited to play on the same fields that the big kids play on.
+Wednesday was selected as the other Tee Ball event day, more simply, because it is in the middle of the week, so the days off are spaced out equally.